eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 The RuntimeFacade wraps some common actions shared between all runtime connectors, s.t. they don't need to be implemented multiple times.
 The RuntimeFacade is responsible for creating, resuming and replacing a WorkloadObject including the start of the WorkloadControlLoop.
 Furthermore, The RuntimeFacade is responsible for providing functionality for deleting workloads that do not have an internal WorkloadObject (found unneeded workloads started in a previous execution of the Ankaios agent).

+### WorkloadCommand

+A WorkloadCommand is used to instruct the WorkloadControlLoop to do an action on a workload.
+Thus, the following WorkloadCommands exists:
+* `Create` for creating a workload
+* `Update` for updating a workload
+* `Restart` for restarting a workload
+* `Delete` for deleting a workload

 ### WorkloadControlLoop

 The WorkloadControlLoop is started for each workload with the creation of that workload and is running until its deletion.
-The WorkloadControlLoop receives the workload commands create, update, restart or delete via the WorkloadCommandChannel and triggers the corresponding operation on the runtime connector.
+The WorkloadControlLoop receives the WorkloadCommands via the WorkloadCommandChannel and triggers the corresponding operation on the runtime connector.

 ### WorkloadCommandChannel

-The WorkloadCommandChannel is a communication channel and responsible for sending and receiving workload commands to the WorkloadControlLoop e.g. create, update, restart or delete.
+The WorkloadCommandChannel is a communication channel and responsible for sending WorkloadCommands to the WorkloadControlLoop.

 ### WorkloadObject

 A WorkloadObject represents a workload inside the Ankaios agent.
-It holds the control interface and the sender of the WorkloadCommandChannel to send workload commands to the WorkloadControlLoop.
+It holds the control interface and the sender of the WorkloadCommandChannel to send WorkloadCommands to the WorkloadControlLoop.

 ### ParameterStorage